MILITARY LEAVE PROCEDURE

-- The employee completes Municipal Insurance Enrollment and Change Form (Form-1MUN) with the “cancel coverage” box checked.
+- Have the employee complete the GIC Municipal Enrollment/Change (Form-1MUN) with the “cancel coverage” box checked.

-- Photocopy the Municipal Insurance Enrollment and Change Form (Form-1MUN) and file it in the employee’s personnel file.
+- Photocopy the Municipal Enrollment/ Change Form (Form-1MUN) and file it in the employee’s personnel file.

-- Send the original Municipal Insurance Enrollment and Change Form (Form-1MUN) to the GIC.
+- Send the original Municipal Enrollment/ Change Form (Form-1MUN) to the GIC.

 RETURNING TO WORK AFTER A MILITARY LEAVE OF ABSENCE

-When an employee returns to work after a leave of absence, complete the following:
+When an employee returns to work after a military leave of absence, complete the following:

-- Employee complete a Municipal Insurance Enrollment and Change Form (Form-1MUN) selecting a health plan and checking “new enrollment.”
+- Complete a Municipal Enrollment/ Change Form (Form-1MUN) on behalf of the employee.
+Indicate the return from leave date in the Qualifying Status Change section.
 The employee is not subject to the New Hire waiting period as long as the Military Discharge Release forms are attached to the form.